MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-CustomNudgeAssignment.md

 New-CustomNudgeAssignment -NudgeName perfReviewNudge -AssigneeId roy@contoso.onmicrosoft.com -StartTime 2/2/2022 -EndTime 2/10/2022
 ```

-This example assigns the nudge named perfReviewNudge to the user roy@contoso.onmicrosoft.com.
-If the custom nudge feature is enabled in the organization, and the current time is between the StartTime and EndTime values, the user will receive the perfReviewNudge nudge in their next Briefing email message.
+This example assigns the Custom Nudge named perfReviewNudge to the user roy@contoso.onmicrosoft.com.
+If the Custom Nudge feature is enabled in the organization, and the current time is between the StartTime and EndTime values, the user will see the perfReviewNudge Custom Nudge in their next Briefing email message.

 ## PARAMETERS

 ### -AssigneeId
-The AssigneeId parameter specifies the email address of the user that you want to assign the nudge to.
+The AssigneeId parameter specifies the email address of the user that you want to assign the Custom Nudge to.

-Together, this parameter and the NudgeName parameter create the unique nudge assignment.
+Together, this parameter and the NudgeName parameter create the unique Custom Nudge assignment.

 ```yaml
 Type: Boolean